(for veterinary information only)

 HOW THIS MEDICATION IS USED

-here is a 5% incidence of unacceptable side effects with L-Deprenyl treatment.
+There is a 5% incidence of unacceptable side effects with treatment.
 These side effects include: vomiting, diarrhea, appetite loss, itchy skin, tremors, drooling, listlessness, disorientation, diminished hearing, or restlessness.

 When three times the recommended dose was used in dogs, salivation, weight loss, panting, dehydration, pacing, and poor pupil response to light were observed.
 Obviously these signs should not be observed with normal use of the medication.

-It should be noted that after oral administration, L-Deprenyl is processed by the liver to produce amphetamine and methamphetamine, both of which are stimulants.
+It should be noted that after oral administration, selegiline hydrochloride is processed by the liver to produce amphetamine and methamphetamine, both of which are stimulants.
+Humans that take selegiline hydrochloride have reported assorted behavioral side effects so it is important to watch for undesirable changes that might be resulting from the medication.

 INTERACTIONS WITH OTHER DRUG